Caulk tubes lined up on a workbench, choosing the best caulk for bathrooms and showers

 Why does my caulk keep turning black?
 Mildew growing in (or on) the caulk.
 Either you used non-mildew-resistant caulk, the bathroom has poor ventilation, or both.
 Replace with mildew-resistant silicone and run the fan.

-For most bathrooms, GE Supreme Silicone Kitchen & Bath is the right pick — premium quality, 10-year warranty, applies cleanly.
-Use DAP Kwik Seal Plus on flexible acrylic surfaces.
-Step down to Loctite Polyseamseal if you’re recaulking a whole bathroom and need to manage cost.
-Whatever you pick, the application matters more than the brand — clean surface, smooth bead, full 24-hour cure.
+For most bathrooms, GE Supreme Silicone Kitchen & Bath is the right pick, premium quality, 10-year warranty, applies cleanly.
+DAP Kwik Seal Plus on flexible acrylic surfaces.
+Loctite Polyseamseal if you’re recaulking a whole bathroom and need to manage cost.
+Whatever you pick, the application matters more than the brand, clean surface, smooth bead, full 24-hour cure.
+If you’re also dealing with a dripping faucet, fix that first, water behind a fresh seal undoes the work.